 - 1. Reinstall the cover.
-See "Installing the cover" on page 33 for more information. - 2.
+See "Installing the cover" for more information. - 2.
 Install the server in the rack cabinet.
 See the Rack Installation Instructions that come with the server for detailed information about how to install the server in a rack cabinet.